Last Updated: February 19, 2020 10:32PM

 If the website expands to a U.S. audience, however, the developers will need to add another variable to store both units and subunits (i.e. dollars and cents) or convert the integer variable to a decimal.
 This process can become both time-consuming and bug-prone for highly complex code bases.

-Internationalization is the practice of designing products and services, as well as structuring the internal operations of a company, in a way that facilitates expansion into international markets.
+Internationalization is the practice of designing products, services and internal operations to facilitate expansion into international markets.

-Localization refers to the adaptation of a particular product or service to one of those markets.
+Localization is the adaptation of a particular product or service to one of those markets.

 Whenever you anticipate expanding a product to multiple national or even regional markets, you need to consider internationalization and localization.
 Planning for these processes before the project begins will help you design products that include and satisfy users of all regions, cultures, and languages.